cfenollosa/os-tutorial/01-bootsector-barebones/README.md

 `qemu boot_sect_simple.bin`

+> On some systems, you may have to run `qemu-system-x86_64 boot_sect_simple.bin` If this gives an SDL error, try passing the --nographic and/or --curses flag(s).

 You will see a window open which says "Booting from Hard Disk..." and nothing else.
 When was the last time you were so excited to see an infinite loop? ;-)